DeSantis announces sweeping fixes meant to clean up Florida water woes

 DeSantis also promised to speed up construction of a 17,000-acre Everglades reservoir in farm fields south of the lake and try to end polluted discharges.

 “I’d like to see no discharges,” he said.
-“We’re working with the White House and as difficult as it is, working with the Army Corps to mitigate that.”
+“We’re working with the White House and as difficult as it is, working with the Army Corps [of Engineers] to mitigate that.”

 The new governor also promised to appoint a chief science officer so “we’re doing sound science making sure we’re getting ahead of the curve on these issues.”

-This past summer, algae blooms covered most of the 730-square mile lake and coincided with a red tide in the Gulf of Mexico that littered beaches with dead sea life, including endangered sea turtles, dolphins and manatees.
+The environment became a central issue in the heated election after algae blooms covered most of the 730-square mile lake and coincided with a red tide in the Gulf of Mexico this past summer, littering beaches with dead sea turtles, dolphins, manatees and other sea life.
 As the crisis worsened, scientists complained that they’d been hampered by a lack of data after the state repeatedly cut water monitoring under Gov. Rick Scott, now the Florida’s junior senator.
 Scott also came under fire for repeatedly ordering budget cuts to water management districts and the Department of Environmental Protection.

 On Thursday, DeSantis said his spending would surpass Scott’s by about a billion dollars.